Abeefe/odin-recipes/README.md

 Building a basic recipe website from the Odin Project Foundation Course.

-I want to demonstrate my knowledge of HTML and Git.
+I want to demonstrate my knowledge of HTML, CSS and Git.